 What is considered "classical singing" owes much to the tradition of sung musical drama, the opera.
 The solo centrepiece of opera has been the aria since the time of the Italian composer Monteverdi, at the beginning of the 17th century.
 In an aria, the soloist had to be able to sing over the whole orchestra.

-To drown out the orchestra with the singing and at the same time to sing both beautifully in sound and understandably in text, this placed high vocal demands on the soloists.
-This gave rise to "bel canto", the art of beautiful singing, which was taught until the 19th century.
-Although there are doubts as to whether bel canto was ever a uniform "technique", there are some general characteristics of bel canto singing.
-Among them are
+In addition to the volume, it is important that the soloist sings beautifully and clearly.
+This placed high vocal demands on the singer.
+This gave rise to the "bel canto", the art of beautiful singing, which was taught well into the 19th century.
+There are doubts as to whether bel canto was ever a standardised "technique".
+However, there are some general characteristics of bel canto singing.

-After Italian bel canto, other influential classical singing traditions emerged later.
-There is the tradition of French opera, and then above all German opera, which we remember from Wagner's famous music dramas.
-Singing from the German operatic tradition differs from Italian bel canto mainly in an additional darkening of the tone: a pronounced low-pitching of the larynx gives the sung vowels additional space, making them sound fuller and darker.
+After the Italian bel canto, other influential classical singing traditions emerged later.
+French opera has a long tradition, as does German opera.
+We can still hear Wagner's famous music dramas today.
+Singing from the German opera tradition differs from Italian bel canto.
+Here there is an additional dark colouring of the sound: the sung vowels are given additional space due to a pronounced low position of the larynx.
+This makes them sound fuller and darker.

-In the singing tradition of the German art song, on the other hand, the brighter tone colour without laryngeal low register continued to be cultivated (audible, for example, in settings of Franz Schubert's "Lindenbaum").
-We see: Singing from the European classical tradition does not offer a completely uniform (sound) picture.
-Nevertheless, in retrospect, Italian bel canto has become the epitome of "classical singing", often extended by the low position of the larynx, the so-called "yawn position" when singing.
+In German art song, on the other hand, the brighter tone colour was cultivated without a low laryngeal position.
+This can be heard, for example, in settings of Franz Schubert's "Lindenbaum".
+As we can see: Singing from the European classical tradition does not offer a completely uniform (sound) picture.
+Nevertheless, Italian bel canto has become the epitome of "classical singing" in retrospect.
+The low position of the larynx is often extended by the so-called "yawning position" when singing.

 From "Belter" to modern popular singing

-From classical singing in old Europe, the path to modern popular singing continues through the USA.
-Before electronic amplification of singing came along, there were two types of singers in the concert halls and music theatres of the USA: (a) classical singers, also called "legitimate singers", who had classical vocal training, and (b) the "belters", who used their voice in the manner of powerful speaking or shouting, as in an official announcement in the marketplace.
-Beltering" as singing in a high register with a speaking voice quality later entered popular music.
+From classical singing in old Europe, the path to modern popular singing continues via the USA.
+When people still sang without microphones, there were two types of singers in the concert halls and music theatres of the USA.
+Firstly, classical singers, also known as "legit singers", who had classical vocal training.
+And secondly, the "belters".
+They used their voice in the manner of powerful speaking or shouting, as in an official announcement in the marketplace.
+The "belten" as singing in a high register with a speaking voice quality later entered popular music.Ā

-When electrical amplification of music became established in the 1930s and 40s, it was no longer necessary for singers to fill concert halls purely acoustically with their voices.
-The microphone also made it possible to bring soft, more intimate sounds to the audience's ears via the orchestra or band - and to the listeners' living rooms via radio.
-In this way, a third type of vocalist was able to establish himself alongside the classical singers and belters: (c) the "crooner", also referred to in German as "Schnulzensänger" (crooner).
+In the 1930s and 40s, the electrical amplification of music became established.
+Now it was no longer necessary for singers to fill concert halls with their purely acoustic voices.
+With microphones, softer, more intimate sounds reached the audience's ears via the orchestra or band.
+Radio carried the singing even further - right into the living rooms of listeners.
+This allowed a third type of vocalist to establish themselves alongside the classical singers and belters.
+The so-called "crooner".
+In German, he is called (also somewhat pejoratively) a "crooner".
 The young Frank Sinatra, for example, was one of the early crooners.

-In the 1950s, rock 'n' roll came on the scene.
-In the decades that followed, it gave birth to the variety of styles and genres that today are grouped under the general label of "popular music" (in English, "contemporary commercial music", or CCM for short).
-Since then, we have heard an unprecedented range of vocal sounds, from breaths in ballads to screaming techniques in heavy metal.
-But despite this variety of sounds: if we compare singing in the rock/pop spectrum with classical singing, we notice in contrast what is typical of popular singing: a bright, forward sound quality oriented towards the speaking voice.
+Rock 'n' roll then appeared on the scene in the 1950s.
+It spawned a variety of styles and genres in the following decades.
+Today, these are summarised under the general label "popular music".
+(In English "contemporary commercial music", CCM for short).
+Since then, we have heard an unprecedented range of vocal sounds.
+This ranges from breathing in ballads to screaming techniques in heavy metal.
+But despite this variety of sounds, there is a characteristic difference between popular and classical singing.
+Vocals in the rock/pop spectrum typically have a bright, forward sound quality.
+Unlike classical vocals, the sound is orientated towards the speaking voice.

 A new sound

-This is already evident externally: while classical singers always sing with oval, vertically opened mouths, you see rock or pop singers open their vowels horizontally, in width.
-The so-called "width tension" also gives the vowels more space, but unlike in classical singing, this makes the sound colouring brighter instead of darker.
-Many rock/pop singers combine this opening into the width with the tone-sharpening "twang", a narrowing in the larynx area.
-In this way they create more resonance for the carrying capacity of their voices without falling into a "classical" sound that does not fit their music.
+This can already be seen externally: classical singers always sing with oval, vertically opened mouths.
+Rock or pop singers open their vowels horizontally, i.e. wide.
+The so-called "width tension" also gives the vowels more space, but unlike in classical singing, the sound colouring becomes lighter instead of darker.
+Many rock/pop singers combine this opening into the width with the tone-sharpening "twang", a constriction in the larynx area.
+In this way, they create more resonance for the carrying capacity of their voices instead of falling into the "classical" sound.
+Because this sound does not suit their music.

 Now look at an example of this, from the musical field: Idina Menzel with the title "Defying Gravity".
 The dramaturgy of her interpretation of the song is very revealing for us: while in the first part of the song she still switches between chest and head voice with soft transitions, as we know it from classical singing, she then goes into a powerful "belt".
 She sings with a full voice in her highest register, as if in an acclamative shout.
 And she uses range in the high register to keep her vocal sound bright and lyrically intelligible.
 She could not achieve this sound with a classical vocal technique.
 Here she is: